 - Hold quality investments for at least 3–5 years.

-- Review quarterly, but only rebalance if your portfolio drifts far from your target allocation.
+- Review occasionally, but only rebalance if your portfolio is way off your target allocation.

 🕰️ 5.
 Trying to Time the Market

-A Dalbar study found that the average investor underperforms the market because they jump in and out at the wrong times.
-Missing just the 10 best days in the market over 20 years can cut your returns in half.
+Dalbar did a study and found that average investors underperform because they jump in and out at the wrong times.
+Missing just the 10 best market days over 20 years can cut your returns in half.
+Half.
+Brutal.

 Also Read: What Is Options Trading and How Risky Is It?